ryoppippi/nvim-in-the-loop/README.md

 # produce dist/cli.js with a Node shebang
 bun run build

-# (after packaging/publishing) invoke via npx
+# (after packaging/publishing) invoke via bunx
-npx ai-keymap --log ~/.local/share/nvim/ai_keymap/keystrokes.jsonl --skip-ai
+bunx ai-keymap --log ~/.local/share/nvim/ai_keymap/keystrokes.jsonl --skip-ai
 ```

-`package.json` exposes the CLI as `ai-keymap`, so once the package is published you can call it directly through `npx`, or run it locally from `dist/cli.js`.
+`package.json` exposes the CLI as `ai-keymap`, so once the package is published you can call it directly through `bunx`, or run it locally from `dist/cli.js`.

 ## Logs